mcellteam/article_mcell4_1/README.md

-# NO LONGER UPDATING OR WORKING ON THIS BRANCH
+# NO LONGER UPDATING OR WORKING ON THIS BRANCH (working directly on master branch)
-# WILL BE WORKING DIRECTLY ON MASTER

 # article_mcell4
 This repository contains data and models for the MCell4 article